-- 5.1 The unit named second sits first. - 5.2 Units registering one or more YELLOW systems lose all seating rights in all qualifying rounds against units not registering a YELLOW system. - 5.3 YELLOW systems may be played only if the seating is posted correctly within 10 minutes of the posting of the draw or, in any other circumstances, with the agreement of the opposing captain and the CTD.
+- 5.1 In the qualifying round of the teams events, seating rights are determined by toss of a coin. - 5.2 Units registering one or more YELLOW systems lose all seating rights in all qualifying rounds against units not registering a YELLOW system. - 5.3 YELLOW systems may be played only if the seating is posted correctly within 10 minutes of the posting of the draw or, in any other circumstances, with the agreement of the opposing captain and the CTD.
 In the final or a tie-break, captains toss for seating rights prior to the first session.
 The team that wins the toss may choose to sit first in either the odd-numbered stanzas or the even-numbered stanzas.